Collaborations and Activities of the Department of Human Rights

 Minnesota's Ethnic Councils

-Department of Human Rights to host Community Conversations throughout Minnesota
+Department of Human Rights hosts Community Conversations throughout Minnesota

-The Minnesota Department of Human Rights will host a a series of Community Conversations on Minnesota’s Ethnic Councils to discuss how to best maximize the positive impacts of Minnesota’s Ethnic Councils.
-Schedule of conversations.
+The Minnesota Department of Human Rights recently hosed a series of Community Conversations on Minnesota’s Ethnic Councils to discuss how to best maximize the positive impacts of Minnesota’s Ethnic Councils.
+More information on the Community Conversations.

 Collaborating to end the cycle of homelessness in Minnesota